 Mr. Connor shared his thoughts on the recent BPS meeting, emphasizing the complexity of the four submitted requests and the importance of carefully understanding the goals behind them.
 He noted that the upcoming meeting would help clarify some of the details along with the examples requested.

 Ms. Van Pelt asked whether the meeting could be rescheduled from Friday afternoon.
-Mr. McCluskey acknowledged the feedback and stated that he is willing to work with participants to accommodate others schedules when possible.
+Mr. McCluskey acknowledged the feedback and stated that he is willing to work with participants to accommodate others’ schedules, when possible.
 Mr. Schoene agreed and stated that he and Mr. McCluskey would work to reschedule based on the feedback.

 Electronic Delivery Mechanisms (EDM) Subcommittee

 Mr. Burden provided the update.
-Mr. Burden noted that there is an upcoming item in the annual plan, WGQ Annual Plan Item 1, to review WGQ Cybersecurity Related Standards, and Appendices, including data fields and minimum technical characteristics, and revise as needed, in the third quarter of this year.
+Mr. Burden noted that there is an upcoming item in the annual plan, WGQ Annual Plan Item 1, to review WGQ Cybersecurity Related Standards and Appendices, including data fields and minimum technical characteristics, and revise as needed, in the third quarter of this year.

-Joint Information Requirements and Technical Subcommittees (IR/Tech)
+Joint Information Requirements and Technical Subcommittees (IR/Technical)

 Ms. Hogge provided the update.
 She noted that since the last EC meeting, there had been two IR/Technical meetings.
-The first was to discuss the request previously mentioned, and the second, held in the morning, was to complete a review of the minor correction that was just approved.
+The first was to discuss the request previously mentioned, and the second, held that morning, was to complete a review of the minor correction that was just approved.
 She added that the subcommittee completed a review of Annual Plan Item 2, which updates the standards matrix for the new Version 4.0, and that the updated document will be posted on the NAESB website in the following days.

 Ms. Hogge also stated that the Subcommittees intends to review the standards immediately after publication rather than waiting for action by the FERC in an effort to give those working on the implementation of changes earlier access to the resource.